Home » Cocktails » Vodka Iced Tea Recipe

 Tall glass of iced tea with mint garnish and lemon wedges next to it.

-Spike your favorite summer drink to make a refreshing cocktail you can drink any time of year.
-This easy Vodka and Iced tea recipe takes your favorite black tea and makes it boozy with a little vodka.
+This easy Vodka Iced tea recipe takes your favorite black tea and makes it boozy with a little vodka.
 A squeeze of fresh lemon and a dab of honey give it the sweetness you'll want to sip on all season long.

 4 from 4 votes